 Among the them was Pamela Rivera, 51.
 On Sept.
 30, medics rushed her from the tents to Hennepin County Medical Center, where doctors declared her dead, according to the county’s medical examiner’s office.
-Officials believe she died of an apparent drug overdose, though the details surrounding her death remain under investigation.“The latest mortality at the camp was associated with using a mixture of drugs, which is called pink,” Musicant said.
+Officials believe she died of an apparent drug overdose, though the details surrounding her death remain under investigation.

 To avoid more fatalities while the city comes up with better solutions, social-service workers and volunteers — primarily with Natives Against Heroin — are going tent-to-tent to supervise drug users and gauge their thoughts on treatment, including a Rule 25 Assessment, which provides access to inpatient or outpatient addiction services, as well as extended care, for those who can’t afford it on their own.

 “We’re certainly doing education on the ground.
 We’ve created signs that encourage people to use a buddy system, with an outreach organization, so people aren’t isolated and alone as a result of their drug use,” Musicant said.